 When someone is arrested in Arizona, local law enforcement completes a RAP sheet, which is the first document that goes into an Arizona inmate’s records.
 The RAP sheet includes the offender’s name, address, physical description, and details about his or her crime.
 After that, any change that takes place in the prisoner’s life gets recorded into the file.
 All inmate records are kept online in a searchable database.
 The Arizona Department of Corrections is the custodian of this inmate repository and they are responsible for keeping them updated.
-Local law enforcement, court clerks, and prison administration staff also enter and maintain prison inmate records within the system allowing the public to perform a thorough Arizona inmate search on anyone incarcerated in the state.
+Local law enforcement, court clerks, and prison administration staff also enter and maintain prison inmate records within the system allowing the public to perform a thorough Arizona inmate locator on anyone incarcerated in the state.

 Arizona’s Department of Corrections has an Arizona inmate locator feature on their website called “Inmate Datasearch.”
 Visitors to the website can search for someone incarcerated in state prisons and private facilities by entering either the ADC inmate ID or the person’s first and last name.
 The results will yield a list of inmates with offender ID, a thumbnail mugshot, first and last names and the date they were admitted.
 By clicking on the inmate’s ID, the person searching will see a ton of information including personal details, sentencing, disciplinary actions, moves to other facilities, parole information, work program participation, and any outstanding warrants.
-When performing an official Arizona inmate search, contact the ADOC or use their website.
+When performing an official Arizona inmate offender search, contact the ADOC or use their website.
 When searching for inmate records like arrests, incarcerations and other criminal history, try Infotracer search tool.

 Arizona’s prison system is typical of many U.S. states in structure and is headed up by the Arizona Department of Corrections, led by Deputy Director, Joe Profiri.
 The Governor oversees the entire prison system in cooperation with a superintendent at each prison facility location.
 The components of the Arizona prisons system include:

-The Arizona Department of Corrections works in tandem with Alcoholics Anonymous, Narcotics Anonymous, and SMART Recovery programs along with having their own Addiction Treatment Services (ATS) program and a Sex Offender Education and Treatment Program (SOETP).
+The Arizona Department of Corrections inmate locator works in tandem with Alcoholics Anonymous, Narcotics Anonymous, and SMART Recovery programs along with having their own Addiction Treatment Services (ATS) program and a Sex Offender Education and Treatment Program (SOETP).

 The state of Arizona uses a combination of state-funded, owned, and run prisons along with private prison facilities to house their various inmates.
 They also have four federal prisons, along with sixteen county jails (one in each county) and a juvenile detention center which is run by The Arizona Department of Juvenile Corrections (ADJC).
 Inmates residing in any of the long-term facilities, including juvenile detention, are eligible to participate in the extensive educational programs offered by the prison.
 The programs offered include: